Behavioral Intervention Team

 What is the BIT?

-The BIT is an interdisciplinary committee of university official that meets regularly to collaborate and provide a response to students, staff, and faculty whose behavior could be harmful to themselves or others.
+The BIT is an interdisciplinary committee of university officials that meets regularly to collaborate and provide a response to students, staff, and faculty whose behavior could be harmful to themselves or others.

 Mission Statement